react-navigation/react-navigation.github.io/versioned_docs/version-8.x/suspense.md

 });
 ```

-This is ideal for tab and [drawer navigators](drawer-navigator.md), as it keeps the tab bar or drawer visible and shows the loading UI only in the screen's area.
+This works well for all navigators.
+It's especially important in tab and drawer navigators, where it keeps the tab bar or drawer visible and shows the loading UI in the screen's area as soon as you navigate.

 ### Around a section inside a screen